0dan0/qr/docs/control/extensions/README.md

 	- **LDVR=”Driver Name”** - displays "Driver", with the name you provide
 	- **LRDR=”Rider Name”** - displays "Rider", with the name you provide
 	- **LRUN=”Runner Name”** - displays "Runner", with the name you provide

+## New Extensions to HERO9 v1.6 Labs

+- **WAKE=1** - This will make the camera wake on any power addition, but only if there is a delay action pending (determined by a delay.bin file in the MISC folder, created automatically with wake timer events.)
+Inserting a battery or the connection of USB power, will boot up the camera to continue a script after a power failure.
+With some experimentation, this may be used to improve very long time-lapse reliability, by cycling USB power every 24 hours -- reseting the camera to restart scripts.
+- **MUTE=mask** - Mute one or more channels of audio (microphones).
+For HERO9 cameras, there are four channels, although three microphones.
+The mask is binary mask for channels 4321. e.g. oMMUTE=15 mute all channels (15 = 1111B), oMMUTE=8 mute the fourth channel (8 = 1000B), oMMUTE=7 mutes the first 3 channels (7 = 0111B).
+- **SOLO=channel** - Use only one channel of audio. e.g. oMSOLO=1 use only channel 1, oMMUTE=4 mute the fourth channel.
+- **GAIN=dB** - Digitally gain up the audio. e.g. oMGAIN=12, increase audio by 12dB.
+Will likely reduce the dynamic range.

 <input type="checkbox" id="perm" name="perm">
 <label for="perm">Make metadata Premanent (are you sure?)</label><br>